Lasso and probabilistic inequalities for multivariate point processes: Introduction

+The main goal in classical settings is to estimate $f_0$ based on observing $(N_t^{(m)})_{m=1,\ldots,M}$ for $t\in[0,T]$.
+Actually, we do not require in Theorems~\ref{th:oracle} and \ref{th:oraclewithd} that (\ref{egalite}) holds.
+Our aim is mainly to furnish an estimate of the best linear approximation $\psi^{(m)} _t(f_0)$ of the underlying intensity $\lambda^{(m)}_t$.

-We illustrate the general setup with three main examples.
-First, the case with i.i.d. observations of an inhomogeneous Poisson process on $[0,1]$ and unknown intensity.
-Second, the well known Aalen mutliplicative intensity model and third, the central example of the multivariate Hawkes process.
+Let us illustrate the general setup with three main examples: First, the case with i.i.d. observations of an inhomogeneous Poisson process on $[0,1]$ and unknown intensity, second, the well known Aalen multiplicative intensity model and third, the central example of the multivariate Hawkes process.
+For the first two models, asymptotics is with respect to $M$ ($T$ is fixed).
+For the third one, $M$ is fixed and asymptotics is with respect to $T$.